nathancarter/weblurch/doc/plan.md

  * Create functionality that can replay the chosen test one step at a time and show the expected vs. the actual, with differences highlighted.
+ * Link to the test app page from the [history spec file]( all-histories-spec.litcoffee.html), so that when people follow links from test results to code, and hit that cryptically general page, they have some place to go to see test details.

 ## More Word Processing Foundation